Deafness in France: Education

-Since 1989, French law has standardised the teaching of a second language during primary school.
-However, unlike in some other countries, DHH students in France are not permitted to use a sign language as their primary or secondary language of instruction.

-A 2005 law, intended as an equal rights measure, integrated DHH students into mainstream schools but also reduced some of the specialised support that had previously been available.
-As a result, many DHH students attend schools where staff are neither specifically trained nor adequately funded to meet their needs, which has contributed to lower academic performance among this group.

-Approximately 99.6% of DHH students in France study English as their first foreign language.
-The majority of those who take a second foreign language select French Sign Language (LSF), which is often the earliest point at which they can study their native language in school.
-This requirement means that many DHH students are obliged to study two foreign languages before being able to take LSF.
-Some withdraw from their second language studies to focus on mastering French, a strategy popularised by a 2003 study by Ivani Fuselier‐Souza.
-Some schools also use French cued speech, or "signed French," which combines spoken French with LSF, in mixed classes of hearing and DHH students, though its use is limited due to a lack of training and funding.
+Since 1989, French law has standardized second-language education during primary school; however, unlike in some other countries, it prohibits DHH students’ primary or secondary language from being a sign language.
+This presents major obstacles.
+A 2005 law, designed as an equal rights policy, integrated DHH students into mainstream schools, removing much of the support they previously had.
+As a result, many DHH students attend schools with staff not trained or funded to effectively teach them.
+These students tend to fall behind.
+99.6% of DHH students take English as their first foreign language; the majority who take a second foreign language choose French Sign Language, as this is the earliest opportunity to study their native language.
+DHH students therefore must generally take two foreign language courses before their native LSF.
+Many withdraw from their second languages and put themselves behind academically in order to master French; this strategy was popularized by a 2003 study by Ivani Fuselier‐Souza.
+Some schools teach French cued speech, or "signed French"—a mixture of LSF and spoken French—to mixed classes of hearing and DHH students, but the use of this technique is limited by low levels of training and funding.

-Specialised schools for DHH students exist in France, but access is not universal.
-As a result, many DHH children progress through the education system without sufficient linguistic support.
-A 2020 study on spelling errors among DHH French students found that although the number of errors did not differ substantially from those of hearing students, the errors were often more severe and reflected fundamental misunderstandings of the language, making them significantly harder to interpret.
+While some schools are geared toward DHH students specifically, not all DHH children have access to them, so many language-deficient DHH individuals go through their education without tools to succeed.
+One 2020 study on spelling errors made by DHH French students showed that while the number of spelling errors did not vary much, the severity of each spelling error ran deeper due to fundamental misunderstandings of the language and, as a result, was significantly harder to understand.

 History

-In 1755, French priest Abbé Charles-Michel de l'Épée opened a school for the deaf with his own funding.
-This institution contributed to the development of French Sign Language (LSF), which is generally considered the first fully developed sign language directly traceable to a modern system.
+In 1755, a French priest, Abbe Charles-Michel de L'Épée, opened a school for the deaf using his own funds.
+This school produced LSF, which is generally considered the first complete sign language directly traceable to a modern sign language.

-Around this period, as sign language became more widely used, the role of caregivers of DHH individuals shifted from being primarily educational to increasingly medical.
-The introduction of new methods of communication enabled faster and more accurate diagnoses of various diseases and injuries.
-Today, DHH individuals receive care from both medical professionals and educators, though disparities remain.
-For example, studies have shown that serious illnesses such as cancer are often diagnosed at a later stage in DHH patients compared with the general population.
+Around this time, with the advent of French Sign Language, caretakers of DHH people shifted from being primarily educators to being doctors.
+Due to new forms of communication, many diseases and injuries became quicker and easier to diagnose.
+The amount of care DHH people receive from doctors and educators is now greater.
+However, there are issues with the rate of identification of deadly diseases and infections, particularly cancer, for DHH people; in that case, the average stage of identification is roughly a full stage later than typical identification.